Software as a Service Contract

 § 16 Force Majeure

 (1) The provider shall be released from the obligation to perform under the terms of this contract if and insofar as the failure to provide services is due to the occurrence of force majeure after the contract has been signed.

-(2) Cases of force majeure shall include, for example, war, strikes, unrest, expropriations, substantial changes in law, storms, floods, other natural disasters and other circumstances for which the provider is not responsible.
+(2) Cases of force majeure shall include, for example, war, strikes, unrest, expropriations, substantial changes in law, storms, floods, other natural disasters, pandemic and other circumstances for which the provider is not responsible.
 These other circumstances shall include, in particular, inrushes of water, power failures and interruption or non-culpable destruction of data-carrying lines of infrastructure.